 Four compelling reasons why English language learners should learn collocations

 Why is it important to study English collocations?
-This article will survey what exactly a collocation is, and offer four reasons why English language learners should learn collocations.
+This post will survey what exactly a collocation is, and offer four reasons why English language learners should learn collocations.

 First of all, let’s deal with the question: What is a collocation?